Guide to Driving in France

 The PF of the vehicle is then given a fiscal rating, expressed as either the plural 'chevaux fiscaux' or the singular 'cheval fiscal', shortened to 'CV'.

 The information on the fiscal rating is contained in column P.6 on the French registration card.
 If your log book does not contain this information, you would be best advised to contact your insurer or do a search engine check on the vehicle.
-There is a mathematical formula to obtain it, which you can find in our section Importing and Registering a Vehicle.

 For vehicles over 10 years old there is a reduction of 50% in the tax.
 Most regions offer a discount of 100% for 'green' vehicles.
 It is payable on both new and second-hand sales.